Pricing Models For Services: Best Guide to Equipment as a Service Model

 The Impact of Equipment as a Service to a Company

 Selling equipment as a service needs a significant revamp of the commercial operating model.
 The shift from the traditional approach to this model has a great impact on a company’s pricing, sales, financials, product development, and customer service.

-Customer service also needs to make huge changes, switching from being just technical support after sales to becoming a partner that helps configure and maintain equipment.
-Not only that but also doing diagnostics and analysis of data that help buyers improve performance.
+Customer service also needs to make huge changes.
+Switching from being just technical support after sales to becoming a partner that helps configure and maintain equipment.
+It is also about performing diagnostics and data analysis that help buyers improve performance.

-Though there are some challenges in using the model, OEMs and manufacturers also gain benefits from it:
+Though there are some challenges in using the model.
+OEMs and manufacturers also gain benefits.

-- Enhanced design of equipment.
-The feedback or historical data from machines enables for data-driven improvements to operations, capacity, and machine features.
+- The enhanced design of equipment.
+The feedback or historical data from machines enables data-driven improvements to operations, capacity, and machine features.

 - Creating predictive maintenance tactics.
 EaaS offers OEMs a chance to design equipment and incorporate predictive maintenance regulations by using the feedback collected from previous equipment uses.

 - Margin increase.
 It generates a new stream for ensuring profits for OEMs and manufacturers that have an intent in leasing equipment to customers.

 The manufacturers who use the equipment for production-related activities are the end-users in every EaaS model.
 The benefits of EaaS to the end-users are: